 You might prefer this pathway if you want to know the concept of Veterinary Nurse jobs back-to-front before practising in a working environment.
 This helps you focus solely on your studies as opposed to juggling that and employment.
-Plus, gaining a Veterinary Nurse degree can open up different career paths, and it allows you to progress to postgraduate veterinary nursing courses in specialist areas like physiotherapy.
+Plus, gaining a degree can open up different career paths, and it allows you to progress to postgraduate veterinary nursing courses in specialist areas like physiotherapy.

-It’s also worth mentioning that you will also need to have evidence of practical work experience in a veterinary setting to enrol on a Veterinary Nurse degre.
+It’s also worth mentioning that you will also need to have evidence of practical work experience in a veterinary setting to enrol on a Veterinary Nurse degree.
 Entry requirements vary between universities, so check beforehand what you need to achieve.

 You’ll need to enrol with the RCVS to legally carry out some of the procedures you’ll perform in your Veterinary Nurse training.
-Once you’re qualified and have completed your training, you can register with the RCVS as a Registered Veterinary Nurses (RVN).
+Once you’re qualified and have completed your training, you can register with the RCVS as a Registered Veterinary Nurse (RVN).

-Get Started with An Online Course
+Get Started with an Online Course

 If you’re considering becoming a Vet Nurse, there are many online courses available to help you explore veterinary practice.

-A Veterinary Nursing Assistant Level 2 Diploma is a great starting point to build your knowledge.
-Giving you a feel for the Veterinary Nurse role to make sure it’s something you definitely want to pursue.
+This course is a great starting point to build your knowledge of veterinary nursing care.
+By training you to provide support to these professionals, this course gives you a feel for the role to make sure it’s something you definitely want to pursue.

-It will help you become more familiar with the many duties you’d perform as a Veterinary Nurse.
-As well as other essential information surrounding animal health, hygiene, cleaning and disinfection, the terminology used in clinics and more.
+It will help you become more familiar with the many professional veterinary nursing responsibilities.
+As well as other essential information surrounding animal health and welfare, hygiene, cleaning and disinfection, the terminology used in clinics and more.

 While it’s an online training programme, it also requires a placement to carry out practical training.
 This ensures you gain the essential hands-on experience you need for vocational training or university level study to become a Veterinary Nurse.